Getting started

 You will find specialized router outlet and router link components on the JitBlox toolbox, which make adding navigation to your project a matter of just a few steps.
 Learn how to implement routing.

-If you don't want to start from scratch, you can also fork (that is, create a personal copy of) another application that was made public by its creator.
+If you don't want to start from scratch, you can also save your own copy of another project that was made public by its creator.
 For example, you can take any of the projects from our list of example projects as a starting point.
-You can make changes to the application right-away, but if you want to keep your changes and save them to your own account, you will need to click the fork call_split button (otherwise, you will be prompted when you try to save).
+You can make changes to the application right-away, but if you want to keep your changes and save them to your own account, you will need to click the Save As... save_as button.